Analysis | Hungary turned to authoritarian nationalism. So Tucker Carlson went to Hungary.

 On this issue, too, his rhetoric occasionally breaks into the mainstream, as when he described immigrants as making the country “dirtier.”
 His embrace of white replacement theory, rhetoric suggesting that immigrants are diluting the true nature of the United States, similarly rose to the surface of public attention.
 But this line of thinking isn’t an exception that spurs outrage.
 It is, instead, central to Carlson’s worldview.

 Carlson and other polished conservatives, such as Ohio U.S. Senate candidate J.D.
 Vance, argue forcefully for the primacy of American families.
-They espouse a largely unobjectionable position — that the government make it easier to have children — but frame it in contrast to the less-ideal or problematic form of population growth that accompanies increased immigration.
+They espouse a largely unobjectionable position — that the government should make it easier to have children — but frame it in contrast to the less-ideal or problematic form of population growth that accompanies increased immigration.
 Vance, a politician, massages this idea a lot.
 Carlson, a firebrand, does not.
 To hear Carlson tell it, the country is imperiled by immigration at an existential level, at risk of seeing its essence diluted, and increased procreation by Americans is less a good in and of itself than as a bulwark against change.

 He frames this — in the same way that many white nationalists do — as a broad battle between Western civilization and outsider hordes encouraged by a cabal of elites who are eager to see traditional values collapse.
 Those who engage in the defense of the West are presented by Carlson as heroes of the cause.